What’s New: New Zealand’s Auckland, Wellington, Akaroa and Milford Sound Are Ready for Your Visit

 How much newer can New Zealand feel?
 The fjords have always been pristine, the cities are clean and modern, and the people are full of energy.
 As if this dazzling destination was not remote enough, imagine what it’s like after two years of pandemic isolation.

-“It’s been an incredibly challenging time for the industry and we’re really looking forward to welcoming back visitors with open arms,” says Andrew Waddel, General Manager of Tourism New Zealand.
+“It’s been an incredibly challenging time for the industry and we’re welcoming back visitors with open arms,” says Andrew Waddel, General Manager of Tourism New Zealand.
 “The pause in international travel has given New Zealand time to breathe and reflect on what the future of tourism looks like.
 Tourism should enrich our people, culture, environment and economy, and locals and tourists alike have a shared responsibility to ensure this.”

 In the indigenous language of Te Ao Māori, this is called “kaitiakitanga” — the principle of guardianship for the natural world.